geoffrich/geoffrich.net/src/posts/page-transitions-1.md

 ## In a SvelteKit App

 Okay, let’s write some page transitions!
 If you want to follow along, clone the `initial` branch of [this repo](https://github.com/geoffrich/sveltekit-shared-element-transitions/tree/initial), which is the demo we’ll be working off of today.
 It’s based off a [codelab](https://codelabs.developers.google.com/create-an-instant-and-seamless-web-app#5) from the Chrome team, which I re-wrote using SvelteKit.
 You’ll also need the latest Chrome with the `chrome://flags/#document-transition` flag enabled.
-This demo also happens to use Tailwind, since the codelab I forked included it, though I took it out of the code samples for brevity's sake.
+This demo also happens to use Tailwind since the codelab I forked included it, though I took it out of the code samples in this post for brevity's sake.

 For a preview of what we’re building, check out the [deployed demo](https://sveltekit-shared-element-transitions-codelab.vercel.app/) (again, only works in latest Chrome with a flag).